 Now, there are some features that are actually useless.
 The steam clean function is one of them.
 All it does is heats a bowl of water that you’ve put into it and the steam produced cleans the walls of the microwave.
 You can do this yourself by heating a bowl of water normally.Simply fill a microwave-safe bowl with 200ml water, squeeze in the juice of one lemon, and set it on high for five minutes (or press the steam clean button).
 Once this is done, leave the door closed for a further five minutes.
 At the end of this time, you can wipe the insides down with a dry cloth.
 It’s that simple and doesn’t need its own function.

 The keep warm feature, found only in IFB, is another useless one.
 While it sounds great in theory, it just makes more sense to reheat your food when it is ready to be served.
 You don’t need another button that does the exact same thing.

-Cooking shouldn’t be a chore, and these days using a microwave makes it that much easier, so we wanted to find you the best microwave that can do everything you need.
+Cooking shouldn’t be a chore, and these days using a microwave makes it that much easier, so we wanted to find you the best microwave in India that can do everything you need.

 If great performance, class-leading features and a large size are what you need in your next microwave oven then look no further than the LG 28L convection oven.
 It also brings a fresh design to your kitchen and is priced very well at below Rs.15000.